Maude Apatow

-Maude Annabelle Apatow (born December 15, 1997) is an American actress, best known for portraying Lexi Howard in the HBO drama series Euphoria (2019–present).
+Maude Annabelle Apatow (born December 15, 1997) is an American actress.
+She is best known for portraying Lexi Howard in the HBO drama series Euphoria (2019–present).

-She is the elder daughter of filmmaker Judd Apatow and actress Leslie Mann.
-Apatow began her career playing the daughter of her mother's characters in her father's films Knocked Up (2007), Funny People (2009), and This Is 40 (2012).

-Apatow gained further recognition for her roles in the films Other People (2016), The House of Tomorrow (2017), Assassination Nation (2018), and The King of Staten Island (2020) and the Netflix miniseries Hollywood (2020).
+The elder daughter of filmmaker Judd Apatow and actress Leslie Mann, Apatow began her career as a child actress playing the daughter of her mother's characters in her father's films Knocked Up (2007), Funny People (2009), and This Is 40 (2012).
+Later film roles have included Assassination Nation (2018) and The King of Staten Island (2020), as well as the Netflix miniseries Hollywood (2020).

-Early life and education
+Early and personal life

 Apatow's mother is actress Leslie Mann and her father is director, producer, and screenwriter Judd Apatow.
 Her father's family is Jewish, whereas her maternal great-grandmother was of Finnish ancestry.
 She has a younger sister, Iris Apatow, who is also an actress.
 She attended the Crossroads School, a private school in Santa Monica, California.
 Maude also attended Interlochen Arts Camp in Interlochen, Michigan.
 In high school, Apatow appeared in musicals such as Cabaret and Into the Woods.
 She studied theatre at Northwestern University in Evanston, Illinois, but dropped out after her sophomore year.

+As of February 2024, Apatow maintains a residence in the West Village.

+Since early 2024, Apatow has been in a relationship with Irish actor Patrick Gibson.